Security-Onion-Solutions/securityonion-docs/suricata.rst

 If you switch to Suricata PCAP, it will write all network traffic to PCAP by default.
 If you would like to limit Suricata to only writing PCAP when certain conditions are met, you can go to :ref:`administration` --> Configuration --> Suricata -> pcap -> conditional and change it to to either ``alerts`` or ``tag``:

 - all: Capture all packets seen by Suricata (default).
-- alerts: Capture only packets associated with a NIDS alert.
+- alerts: Capture only packets associated with a :ref:`nids` alert.
 - tag: Capture packets based on a rule that is tagged.

 PCAP Configuration Options